Best gravel bike helmets 2026: Top-scoring off-road helmets reviewed and lab tested

 Peaks on helmets are something familiar to the mountain bike crowd, but alien to roadies, so depending on your riding style, this will help inform your decision.

 Mostly road or fast gravel?
 Then you probably don't need one.
 Gnarly trails and steep inclines, with very little smooth riding?
-Maybe a peak is the thing for you.
+Maybe a peak is what you're looking for.

-The peak will provide an element of protection from the sun, rain, and mud spray, as well as rogue tree branches in woodland settings, but in a racy position, it'll likely obscure your vision.
+The peak will provide an element of protection from the sun, rain, and mud spray, as well as rogue tree branches in woodland settings, but in a racy position, it'll likely obscure your vision and have a detrimental effect on aero.

 What about aero gravel helmets?